ML7-Secure/ColdBootErasureChannel/README.md

 # ColdBootErasureChannel
-Correction of AES-keys decayed by binary erasure channel
+Correction of AES-keys decayed according to binary erasure channel